SHARE

 Bon Marché Paris Where to Shop in Saint Germain des Prés

 Le Bon Marché, located on Rue de Sèvres, is a landmark Paris department store.
 Each floor has a dedicated specialty, from perfume and French beauty to luxury fashion brands for men and women.
 My husband loves the bottom floor for men’s shoes.
-Le Bon Marché does an incredible job with artistic displays and themes rotating seasonally.
+Le Bon Marché does an excellent job with artistic displays and rotating seasonal themes.
 This is a must-stop during the Christmas season.

 La Grand Épiciere is a grocery store owned by the department store Le Bon Marché.
 It is worth visiting to see the incredible French foods offered throughout the store, from chocolates, teas, and spices as souvenirs to their fantastic selection of meats, cheeses, and yogurts.
-The store also provides various French butter options that can be vacuum-sealed and packed for your trip home.
+The store also offers a variety of French butter options that can be vacuum-sealed and packed for your trip home.

-Soeur, APC, Sandro, and Maje are all classic French clothing brands with Saint-Germain-des-Prés locations.
+Soeur, APC, Sandro, and Maje are all classic French clothing brands with locations in Saint-Germain-des-Prés.

-Social media has made Officine Universelle Buly popular in the past few years.
+Social media has helped make Officine Universelle Buly popular over the past few years.
 The flagship location is on Rue Bonaparte, and it is worth visiting to see the beautiful French beauty products on display.
 You can monogram a comb or select a rose-scented hand cream or new Parisian perfume to bring home.

 buly paris left bank where to shop in Saint-Germain-des-Prés